Tips For Reducing Your Impact

 And More for Publicity:

-- Direct Mail: resource sent to all parishes, elementary schools, and diocesan directors of religious education and youth ministry.
-Download it in English Direct Mail or Spanish Direct Mail (PDF).
+- Direct Mail, a resource sent to all parishes, elementary schools, and diocesan directors of religious education and youth ministry.

-- Covenant Print Ad: The Coalition launched a nationwide ad campaign.
+- Covenant Print Ad: a nationwide ad campaign was launched.
 It asks the question “Who’s Under Your Carbon Footprint?” and encourages widespread participation in the St. Francis Pledge.
 Print Ad (PDF)

 - “Who’s Under Your Carbon Footprint?”
 Download a high resolution copy of our video in QuickTime format (826 MB).
 Right-click and choose “save as”.